Theun-Hinboun Dam and Expansion Project

 The project diverts water from the Theun to the Hai and Hinboun Rivers (see map), causing serious erosion and flooding in these river basins.
 Many villagers living along the Hai and Hinboun Rivers have abandoned wet-season rice fields because the floods have made rice cultivation unviable.
 The flooding has also caused water contamination, livestock deaths and other hardships for villagers living downstream.
 Alarmingly, water fluctuations have reportedly resulted in the death of several people.
 But THPC’s mitigation and compensation program started too late and has done too little to address these impacts, ignoring the recommendations of a review the company itself commissioned.

 International Rivers is closely monitoring the situation of affected communities, particularly those located downstream.
-We are working to ensure villagers who have been displaced by the Theun-Hinboun Dam and Expansion Project receive due compensation and full remedial support until their livelihoods have been restored.
+We are working to ensure villagers who have been displaced by the Theun-Hinboun Dam and Expansion Project receive full remedial support until their livelihoods have been restored.
+We are also calling on THPC to establish an international monitoring system in line with the guidelines set out by the World Commission on Dams, including making a commitment to ensure the monitoring reports are publicly accessible in Lao and English languages.

-- Read our latest report on the Theun-Hinboun Expansion Project: Expanding Failure
+- Read the report on the Theun-Hinboun Expansion Project: Expanding Failure

 - Watch our video : Still Waters, Deep Troubles (8 min.)